 They told me that they were always concerned about safety; but, that they had prepared their trip carefully as to where to go and stay at.

-When I met them, they had been in the country for six days already.
 They shared with me what they had done so far and how many friendly Salvadorans they had met along the way.

 Meeting these girls changed my mindset about El Salvador, they had probably seen the same articles or news that I had seen; but, unlike me, they had not formed a biased opinion about the country or the people.